The Home Office Mistake We Keep Seeing Over and Over Again

-Ask anyone who sits behind a desk for hours at a time and they'll tell you that proper posture is key to staying comfortable.
-That's why good office ergonomics–aka precise desk posture, correct chair height, and convenient keyboard access–are crucial to getting through the workday.
+Ask anyone who sits behind a desk for hours at a time and they’ll tell you that proper posture is key to staying comfortable.
+That’s why good office ergonomics — such as precise desk posture, correct chair height, and convenient keyboard access — are crucial to getting through the workday.

-To help you (and your joints) stay comfortable at your workstation, we put together a cheat sheet on how to correctly position yourself and your desk accessories.
-Read ahead for a foolproof guide to proper office ergonomics—your back and neck can thank us later.
+To help you (and your joints) stay comfortable if you sit at a desk all day long, we put together a cheat sheet on how to correctly position yourself and your desk accessories.
+Read ahead for a foolproof guide to solid office ergonomics — your back and neck can thank us later.

 Choosing the Right Desk Chair Height